Brewers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan heads into this game looking to extend his seven-game hit streak.
-In his last 10 outings he is hitting .293 with two doubles, a triple, a walk and five RBI.
+- Kwan takes an eight-game streak with at least one hit into this contest.
+During his last 10 games he is hitting .300 with two doubles, a triple, a walk and four RBI.

 Kwan Recent Games